xuxueli/xxl-job/doc/XXL-JOB-English-Documentation.md

 This slice parameter object has two properties:

-    index：the current slice number(start with 0)，stands for the number of current executor in the executor cluster. total：total slice number,stands for total slices in the executor cluster.
+    index:the current slice number(start with 0)，stands for the number of current executor in the executor cluster. total:total slice number,stands for total slices in the executor cluster.

 This feature applies to scenes as shown below:
-- 1、slice task scene：when 10 executor to handle 10w records,  1w records need to be handled per machine, time-consuming 10 times lower；
+- 1、slice task scene:when 10 executor to handle 10w records,  1w records need to be handled per machine, time-consuming 10 times lower；
-- 2、Broadcast task scene：broadcast all cluster nodes to execute shell script、broadcast all cluster nodes to update cache.
+- 2、Broadcast task scene:broadcast all cluster nodes to execute shell script、broadcast all cluster nodes to update cache.

 #### 5.10 AccessToken
 To improve system security it is need to check security between schedule center and executor, just allow communication between them when AccessToken of each other matched.